 Hosted services are generally used when your software project is working with collaborators and committers spread across more than one institution.
 Some of the more popular public hosted services (according to the number of hosted users and projects) are listed below.

-SourceForge is the best known software project hosting site, and also the largest.
+SourceForge used to be the best known software project hosting site, but lost its crown as the largest to GitHub in May 2011.
 It provides most of the features you would expect from a repository and provides services to help recruit new developers.
 Some users have found that the server can be a little sluggish at times of high demand, and it is primarily supported by advertisements which may not be appropriate for all projects.
 SourceForge does not allow access from some countries, most notably Iran and Syria.

 Launchpad is hosted by Canonical and lists some significant projects as users, such as Ubuntu and MySQL.
 It provides a system (Blueprints) for feature and specifications tracking and the Soyuz release-management system.

 Assembla has a strong following amongst smaller companies and has extensive project-management facilities in addition to software-development services

 Savannah hosts the majority of GNU software and some non-GNU software.
 Savannah's focus is on hosting for free software projects.
 To ensure that only free software is hosted, Savannah implements very strict hosting policies, including a ban against the use of non-free formats (such as Macromedia Flash).

 There is a comparison of the features of many open source software hosting sites available on Wikipedia.

 It is a general point that almost all repositories cater for open-source licensed projects.
 These sites are probably not suitable if you have a closed source code-base or a mixed licence product.
 In addition, you may find that the quality of service you receive is a trade-off between stability through lots of users and depersonalisation of the service.